gaetanbl/gaetanbl.github.io/README.md

         At <strong>XSun</strong>, I applied finite element analysis (FEA) and materials science knowledge.
 At <strong>ADDLAB (Decathlon)</strong>, my focus was on advanced 3D modeling and additive manufacturing.
 Finally, at <strong>Metallicadour</strong> (and through my academic continuation), I mastered the operation and control theory of industrial robotic arms.
       </p>
       <p class="paragraph">
-        Additionally, my curriculum has provided me with a strong foundation in advanced math and physics, including Computational Fluid Dynamics (CFD) and Partial Differential Equations (PDE).
+        Additionally, my curriculum has provided me with a strong foundation in advanced math and physics, including Computational Fluid Dynamics (CFD), Noise, Vibration, and Harshness (NVH) or Partial Differential Equations (PDE) for example.
       </p>
     </section>